At senior levels, unclear authority is a liability.

 Senior Directors, VPs, and enterprise leaders who:

-• Are navigating transition
+• Are navigating executive transition

 • Sense misalignment between capability and scope